Frequently asked charges questions

 We’ve set goals to reduce pollution in our five-year plan.
 The plan is still under review, but we’re currently aiming for a 30% drop in pollution incidents by 2030.

-Am I paying for the company's mismanagement, bonuses, debt and, dividends?
+Am I paying for the company's mismanagement, bonuses, debt, and dividends?

-That’s not the case.
-We have not paid an external dividend since 2017.
-We have committed to pay no external dividends before 2030.
-We are maximising investment in updating our critical assets.
 Ofwat has ruled executive bonuses cannot be paid from money collected from customers.
 This is unless our performance meets expectations.

 Are customers paying the cost to improve Thames Water's financial position?